Riverwatch

 Waterkeeper aims to provide surveillance monitoring to bolster baseline, local water quality data.
 This data will allow Waterkeeper to track the health of the waterways and be able to determine if restoration efforts are having a positive effect on water quality.

-Our volunteers test throughout the entire Niagara River Watershed.
+Our volunteers test throughout the entire Niagara River/Lake Erie Watershed.
 Please use the interactive map below to explore the locations we test, the parameters tested, and the trends observed.
 For more information on Water Quality, including bacterial samplings in our area, past Riverwatch reports, and projects BNW completes to improve water, visit bnwaterkeeper.org/water-quality.

 Opportunities vary from year to year.
 Recruitment and training for Riverwatch kicks off in the early spring of each year.